RillingDev/rilling.dev/02.about/about.md

 ---

 My name is Felix Rilling.
 I'm a 21-years old web developer and frontend developer born and living in Freiburg, Germany.

-I am proficient in most web languages but focus on frontend, especially JavaScript.

-I have more than 6 years of experience with programming, with most time spent in web development with either classic websites, web-apps and back-end or writing open source libraries.
-In addition to that, I'm also proficient at handling Adobe Photoshop and Illustrator for designing mockups and logos, or optimizing images for the web.

-I can also handle administrating most popular CMS, while having development experience with WordPress and Grav.
-While I never went to University, I have good knowledge of computer science and related sciences.

-If you want to take a look at my portfolio now, you can find it [here](https://f-rilling.com/portfolio).